root-project/root/docbook/users-guide/Histograms.md

 -   " `*H` ": Draw histogram with a \* at each bin

 -   " `LF2` ":Draw histogram as with option " `L` " but with a fill
     area.
-Note that " `L` ” also draws a fill area if the histogram fill color is set but the fill area corresponds to the histogram contour.
+Note that " `L` " also draws a fill area if the histogram fill color is set but the fill area corresponds to the histogram contour.

--   " `9` ”:Force histogram to be drawn in high resolution mode.
+-   " `9` ":Force histogram to be drawn in high resolution mode.
 By default, the histogram is drawn in low resolution in case the number of bins is greater than the number of pixels in the current pad

--   “ `][` “:Draw histogram without the vertical lines for the first and the last bin.
+-   " `][` ":Draw histogram without the vertical lines for the first and the last bin.
 Use it when superposing many histograms on the same picture.